 - Similar scope and budget range to your project

-Verify they've worked with clients like you—homeowners, Airbnb hosts, contractors, or real estate agents.
+Verify they've worked with clients like you - whether you're tackling a personal renovation, a rental property, or a professional project.
 Each requires different expertise and communication approaches.

 Beyond credentials, evaluate how well their communication style matches your needs.